 - Play into visual elements.
 We live and interact in increasingly visual mediums, and your content has to match the times, or it will be in danger of getting overlooked online.
 Effective video projects like CDW’s Feds in the Field series are proof that great storytelling and smart visuals combine into a stronger whole.
 In short, give people something that wows them while still plugging into your overall messaging.

 - Build around interactivity.
 Creating quizzes or crowdsourcing-driven content is a great way to leverage some of the energy surrounding a big story in your space.
-Consider how Google recently celebrated the Summer Olympics by creating an entire video game around them.
+Consider how Google hid an interactive multiplayer online game on its primary search term for the World Cup.
 It’s all about taking advantage of momentum.

 - And don’t forget audio.
-As I’ve previously discussed, audio-based content is an effective way to stand out as you present content to others—and it can even integrate with your visual elements into a multi-sensory package.
+Audio-based content is an effective way to stand out as you present content to others—and it can even integrate with your visual elements into a multi-sensory package.

-How Your Immersive Content Can Augment Your Virtual Event Strategy
+How Your Immersive Content Can Augment Your Event Strategy

 For many reasons, associations’ business models are tied to their existing events, which can generate a lot of revenue for the organization.
 But current consumption models may not match what your audience is into now, or how they interact with information.

-Therefore, in addition to putting on a big virtual or hybrid event (and, of course, relying on content to help drive interest in the event), it might be a good idea to create a content hub as an alternative for audiences who consume information better without the involvement of webcams.
-Don’t forget, virtual events and immersive content can work together.
+Therefore, in addition to putting on a big virtual, hybrid, or in-person event (and, of course, relying on content to help drive interest in the event), it might be a good idea to create a content hub as an alternative for audiences who consume information better without the involvement of webcams.
+And don’t forget that virtual events and immersive content can work together.